intel/intel-device-plugins-for-kubernetes/cmd/qat_plugin/README.md

      $ docker build -t crypto-perf .
      ```

-     This command produces a Docker image named `ubuntu-demo-opencl`.
+     This command produces a Docker image named `crypto-perf`.

 2. Deploy a pod to run an example DPDK application named
 `dpdk-test-crypto-perf`.